agiza/serverless-budget/README.md

 I think this approach is a bit simpler, as now I can

 * send a simple receipt email to commit an update
-* be notified when other changes are made
+* be notified and notify others when money is spent
-* have the budget reset automatically every week and be notified of results
+* have the budget reset periodically week and be notified of results

 ## Design